 Clamato could be called the first of this recipe’s ‘bloody shrimp cocktail’ elements.
 After doing a bit of research, we found Clamato at our local Mexican shop.
-If you can’t find Clamato, you can create a similar product using tomato juice and clam juice in a 1:1 ratio.
-Another option is to buy a bottle from Amazon.
+If you can’t find Clamato where you live, you can create a similar product using tomato juice and clam juice in a 1:1 ratio.

 Make sure the Clamato or clam/tomato juice mixture is cold before mixing it into the recipe.

 Ketchup adds a signature combination of sweetness and vinegar acidity to this Mexican Shrimp Cocktail recipe.
 It also acts as a thickener.

 You probably already have ketchup in your pantry.
 If not, you should be able to find the popular condiment at your local market.